 We use comparable store sales as a key performance measure for our business.
 We do not include our non-retail store sales in comparable store calculations.
 Stores enter the comparable store calculation in their thirteenth full month of operation under our ownership.
 Stores that have been resized and stores that are relocated are evaluated on a case-by-case basis to determine if they are functionally the same store or a new store and then are included or excluded from comparable store sales, accordingly.
-Comparable store sales is calculated in local currency terms and measures the percentage change in net sales for comparable stores in a period compared to the corresponding period in the previous year.
+Comparable store sales is calculated on a constant-exchange rate basis which eliminates the positive and negative effects that result from translating Canadian sales into U.S. dollars due to the strengthening or weakening of the Canadian dollar in comparison to the U.S. dollar.
+Comparable store sales measures the percentage change in net sales for comparable stores in a period compared to the corresponding period in the previous year.
 If a comparable store is not open for the entirety of both periods, comparable store sales measures the change in net sales for the portion of time that such store was open in both periods.
 We believe that this measure provides meaningful information on our performance and operating results.
 However, readers should know that this financial metric has no standardized meaning and may not be comparable to similar measures presented by other companies.